christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Alexander the Great = Qin Shi Huang (China’s First Emperor).
 Both “died” mysteriously at 33 (Alexander in 323 BC; Qin Shi Huang in 210 BC).
 Qin’s terracotta army has Caucasian features and Hellenistic armor.
 The word “Qin” (秦) may derive from “Scythian” (Saka-Sina).
 Alakshandra (Sanskrit) → Qin Shi Huang (Chinese): The “-shandra” morpheme appears in “Shi Huang,” meaning “First Guardian.”.
-Qin was founded by Alexander, it starts right exactly around the Greco-Bactrian city states era in Central Asia, it was started by people coming from the West right exactly bordering Central Asia during Greco-Bactrian rule, DA-QIN meaning BIG OR GREATER QIN as a word name term was used to refer to the Roman empire during the “Han dynasty” that came after Qin dynasty which means the QIN people had to have been Greco-Bactrian Seleucids since they equated with Roman type people and they came from the farthest West direction.
+Qin was founded by Alexander, it starts right exactly around the Greco-Bactrian city states era in Central Asia, it was started by people coming from the West right exactly bordering Central Asia during Greco-Bactrian rule, DA-QIN meaning BIG OR GREATER QIN as a word name term was used to refer to the Roman empire during the "Han dynasty" that came after Qin dynasty which means the QIN people had to have been Greco-Bactrian Seleucids since they equated with Roman type people and they came from the farthest West direction.
+The character "Qin" (秦) is written with the radicals for "grain" and "man," but its Old Chinese pronunciation was Dzin.
+This is a direct phonetic match for the Latin Ianus (Janus) and the Sanskrit Yavana (Ionian Greek).
+The Qin were the Yavanas—the Greeks—from the West.
+Their sudden rise, standardization of weights/measures, and great wall-building are all hallmarks of an Alexandrian-style conquest state.

 Greek style coins and statues have been found from this time period, and the terracotta army was built by Greeks from Central Asia [^19], to this day the Chinese currency which came about formally during Qin dynasty era is called a YUAN which is another name for YON-IONIAN Greeks etc.

 China had no chronology until the Jesuits came to the Emperor’s court.
-Their oldest “ancient” records date from this period.
+Their oldest "ancient" records date from this period.
 Stone inscriptions and bronze engravings and a few bamboo slips survive from older times, but they were never arranged into a consistent chronology.
 If you read the Bellum Tartaricum, a pre-edit Jesuit source, it gives a very different chronology as well as info about the white Slav-like race known as the Tartarians, their rulers and their wars with China.

 Mateo Ricci invented Confucius and was the one who wrote the Art of War.

-The modern “Han Chinese” are not infact “Chinese” (“Chinese” is an identity fabricated and conjured up by Jesuits) but are infact Miao-Hmong people.
+The modern "Han Chinese" are not infact “Chinese” ("Chinese" is an identity fabricated and conjured up by Jesuits) but are infact Miao-Hmong people.

 Genetic studies show the Yangshao culture (5000 BC) had 90% European DNA (Haplogroup R1a).
 The modern Han are Miao who migrated from Vietnam after the Mongol invasions.